 - A bachelor's degree from an accredited institution.

 - An overall grade-point average of at least 3.0 or a score at the 50th percentile or above in each area of the GRE.
 Test scores taken within 5 years will be accepted.

 - A minimum GPA of 3.0 in prerequisite courses, with at least two of the natural science prerequisites, and at least 4 of the 8 required courses (or their equivalent) completed prior to the application deadline.
 A minimum grade of C or higher must be obtained for all prerequisite courses.*

 Non-native English speakers must demonstrate proof of English-language proficiency.
 See Admission to the College of Graduate Studies for applicable policies and procedures.

-- We encourage students to contact the OTD Program Director at firstname.lastname@example.org if they have any questions.
+We encourage students to contact the OTD Interim Program Director, Robin Chilton at firstname.lastname@example.org if they have any questions.

 - Students must submit an application to the OTD Program through the Occupational Therapy Centralized Application Process (OTCAS).
 Applications are due no later than October 1 of the year prior to admission.